KaranUpamanyu/grant-evaluation/readme.md

 # Grant Allocation System

-This project simulates the process of evaluating organizations for grant funding and fairly distributing funds based on their expected utility scores.
+This project simulates the process of evaluating organizations for grant funding and fairly distributes funds based on their expected utility scores.
 It consists of two main scripts:

 1. **`generate_csv.py`** - Generates randomized grant requests, evaluator budgets, and evaluation data.
 2. **`allocate_grants.py`** - Allocates funds to organizations based on their computed utility scores.